lucianfialho/.../README.md

-# AutoSkipp - Oh My Zsh Plugin
+# ...
+(AutoSkipp) - Oh My Zsh Plugin

-Automatic countdown and skip functionality for Claude Code interactions.
+Automatic countdown and skip functionality for Claude Code interactions using `...` command (reticências = skipping part of the story).

 ## Installation